Sean Payton: Early coaching career

-Philadelphia Eagles
+Philadelphia Eagles (1997–1998)

 From 1997 to 1998, Payton was quarterbacks coach for the Philadelphia Eagles and worked with offensive coordinator Jon Gruden and offensive line coach Bill Callahan.
 In 1998, Gruden and Callahan left for the Oakland Raiders, and Eagles head coach Ray Rhodes and Payton were fired.
 The Eagles' quarterbacks passed for 4,009 yards in 1997.
 Payton would not be retained by new head coach Andy Reid.

-New York Giants
+New York Giants (1999–2002)

 In 1999, Payton was hired as the quarterbacks coach for the New York Giants and was promoted to the role of offensive coordinator in 2000.
 Under his guidance, the Giants would go on to represent the NFC in Super Bowl XXXV.
 During this time, he was known to lock himself in the stadium and sleep on the couches while studying plays during off-days.

 At around 6:45 a.m. on September 11, 2001, the New York Giants' flight from Denver, where the Giants played the Denver Broncos for the first Monday Night Football game of 2001, landed at the gate of Newark Liberty International Airport next to United Airlines Flight 93, the flight that was hijacked and eventually crashed in rural Pennsylvania.
 Payton recalls this moment in his autobiography Home Team: Coaching the Saints and New Orleans Back to Life.
 During the 2002 season, after several poor showings by the Giants' offense, Payton's role in play-calling was taken over by then head coach Jim Fassel.
 Under Fassel the offense improved and propelled the team to a wild-card playoff berth.

-Dallas Cowboys
+Dallas Cowboys (2003–2005)

 Payton joined Bill Parcells and the Dallas Cowboys as an assistant head coach and a quarterbacks coach in 2003.
 He guided three different quarterbacks (Quincy Carter, Vinny Testaverde, and Drew Bledsoe) to 3,000-yard passing seasons, while contributing to improve the passing offense from a 31st rank to 15th in the league.
 He also has been attributed as the primary factor for the team signing undrafted free agent Tony Romo in 2003.

 In 2004, he became a sought-after assistant in the league, so the Cowboys gave him a pay raise to remain as their assistant head coach and quarterbacks coach.
 In 2005, he was promoted by Parcells to assistant head coach/passing game coordinator.